Ousedale School

-Ousedale School, is an academy based in Newport Pagnell and Olney, in the City of Milton Keynes, Buckinghamshire, England.
-The school opened in 1963 to serve the community of Newport Pagnell and its surrounding villages.
-A second campus in Olney opened in 2007 to serve students from the north of the Milton Keynes unitary authority area.
-It is one of the top performing schools in the Milton Keynes UA for A level and GCSE results, and achieved the top 20% of GCSE results nationally in 2019.
+E-ACT Ousedale School, most commonly referred to as Ousedale School, is an academy based in Newport Pagnell and Olney, in the City of Milton Keynes, Buckinghamshire, England.
+The first campus opened in 1963 originally for Newport Pagnell and its surrounding villages.
+A second campus in Olney opened in 2007 for students from the north of the (then) Borough of Milton Keynes district.